pennmem/eeg_tutorial/README.md

 * Common signs of artifacts
 * Recommendations for troubleshooting noisy recordings

+We recommend walking through all sections of the notebook, making sure to take the line noise recognition quiz at the end of the document until you receive a passing score.

 # Initial Setup

 To start working with any materials contained or linked here, you'll need to